jolicode/fosuserbundle-conf/README.md

 # Do not use FOSUserBundle

-A conference about the most user / hated Bundle of Symfony.
+A conference about the most used / hated Bundle of Symfony.
 SymfonyCon 2016 Berlin.
+Format 40min including questions.

 ```
 npm install